JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

     {type="tip"}

 3. Create a new Kotlin Notebook by selecting **File** | **New** | **Kotlin Notebook**.
-4. In the Kotlin Notebook, import the Kandy and DataFrame libraries by running the following command:
+4. In the Kotlin Notebook, import the Kandy and Kotlin DataFrame libraries by running the following command:

     ```kotlin
     %use kandy